AdobeDocs/campaign-classic.en/help/integrations/using/inserting-a-dynamic-image.md

 ## Creating an Experience Targeting Activity {#creating-targeting-activity}

-In Target Standard, we need to create an Experience Targeting activity, define the different experiences, and associate them with the corresponding offers.
+In Target, we need to create an Experience Targeting activity, define the different experiences, and associate them with the corresponding offers.

 ### Defining the audience {#defining-the-audience}